ePages-de/epages-docs/_posts/2016/2016-12-22-which-os-would-you-choose.md

 In this case, [Debian](https://www.debian.org/) and [CentOS](https://www.centos.org/) are the most commonly used Linux distributions to work with the ePages platform.
 Here Linux wins without opposition.

 Now it's your turn: which operating system would you choose?

-Note: Statistics are an extrapolation of usage from a significant bunch of ePages users.
+Note: Statistics are an extrapolation of usage from a significant bunch of ePages employees.